This Clackamas County pioneer

 that covered much of the Wilsonville-Sherwood area for the 1850 and 1860

-the cemetery is 1851 for Thomas Tuckness, an infant of 5 months.
-He shares
+the cemetery is 1851 for Thomas Tuckness, an infant of 5 months who

-his monument with his siblings, Sarah M. Tuckness, who died in 1865
+likely buried in Missouri but his name is on the monument with his siblings, Sarah M. Tuckness, who died in 1865

 at 2 years of age and W. J. Tuckness who died in 1866 at the age of